LiuWoodsCode/starstorm/README.md

 python TvLauncher_Windows.py

 #It's highly suggested once everything is installed to run the launcher with the given .bat file
-#since it will automatically create the virtual environment and run the launcher with 1 click
+#since it will automatically activate the virtual environment and run the launcher with 1 click

 ```